pluralsight/guides/in-review/front-end-javascript/tictactoe-with-native-javascript-es6/article.md

 # Introduction
-We will learn how to create a ES6 pure javascript Tic Tac Toe Game by creating Components, Libraries and a Module.
+We will learn how to create a ES6 pure JavaScript game of Tic Tac Toe.
+To do this, we will create Components, Libraries and a Module.

-This article started as a Stack Overflow answer but it quickly grew into its own thing.
+Before we get started:

-- Medium Knowledge of DOM Level 1~2 is required
+- Make sure you moderately understand DOM Level 1~2
-- Medium Knowledge of Javascript ECMAScript 5 is required
+- Be certain to have some experience with Javascript ECMAScript 5 (ES5) under your belt
-- Some Knowledge of ECMAScript 6 is required
+- I will assume that you know a little bit about ECMAScript 6

 # Setting up the environment
-Since the propose of this article is to build a pure javascript implementation of Tic Tac Toe, complete with minimum HTML necessary, we will need [Browserify](http://browserify.org/), [Babelify](https://babeljs.io/docs/setup/#installation), [NodeJs](https://nodejs.org), an IDE of your choosing and access to a Terminal.
+Since the purpose of this article is to build a pure JS implementation of Tic Tac Toe, complete with minimum HTML necessary, we will need [Browserify](http://browserify.org/), [Babelify](https://babeljs.io/docs/setup/#installation), [NodeJs](https://nodejs.org), and an IDE of your choosing with access to a Terminal/shell.

-You can install NodeJS by downloading it from the [official website](https://nodejs.org/en/download/).
+Install NodeJS by downloading it directly from the [official website](https://nodejs.org/en/download/).
-After downloading NodeJS, we are ready to start our project.

-If you don't have a Terminal, you can download [git-scm](https://git-scm.com/downloads) which brings a git-bash terminal.
+If you don't have a Terminal, you can download [git-scm](https://git-scm.com/downloads) where you can download and set up a Git Bash terminal.

 # Creating the Workspace
 First, we need a folder for our project.
-And since we are going to have Browserify bundle our code we might as well make two folders inside it, `src` and `dist`:
+And since we are going to have Browserify bundle our code we might as well make `src` and `dist` folders within the project folder:

 ```logtalk
 $> mkdir tic-tac-toe